 The first step on your journey to a new nose is the consultation.
 Dr. Whitfield will evaluate the size, shape, and projection of your nose structure carefully, and perform precise measurements.
 With the help of a 3D imaging system, you will be able to visualize various changes to your nose structure clearly, and a custom surgical plan established.
 Nose surgery may be performed alone or in conjunction with a chin augmentation or facelift.

 Dr. Whitfield prefers to perform what is called an open rhinoplasty where an incision is made at the base of the columella, the cartilage that separates your nostrils.
 Depending on your individual condition, Dr. Whitfield may remove bone or cartilage, add cartilage with a cartilage graft (taken from the septum or the ear) and/or correct a deviated septum.
 All of this will be discussed with you in detail, so you fully understand the procedure, recovery, and what to expect in nose appearance, once healed.

 A nose can be too large for the rest of your face, but it can also be too small, crooked, or oddly-shaped.
 The key to very successful nose surgery is creating the right nose for your unique features.

 A rhinoplasty can:

 Some patients may have a nose that does not function properly due to a deviated septum.
-A rhinoplasty can improve breathing issues by removing the blockages restricting airflow.
+We perform rhinoplasty in Austin which can improve breathing issues by removing the blockages restricting airflow.